Juniper/ansible-junos-stdlib/README.md

 Juniper Networks supports Ansible for managing devices running the Junos operating system (Junos OS).
-This collection is hosted on the Ansible Galaxy website under the collection [Juniper.junos_collection](https://galaxy.ansible.com/Juniper/junos/).
-The Juniper.junos_collection collection includes a set of Ansible modules that perform specific operational and configuration tasks on devices running Junos OS.
+This collection is hosted on the Ansible Galaxy website under the collection [Juniper.junos](https://galaxy.ansible.com/Juniper/junos/).
+The Juniper.junos collection includes a set of Ansible modules that perform specific operational and configuration tasks on devices running Junos OS.
 These tasks include:
 installing and upgrading Junos OS, provisioning new Junos devices in the network, loading configuration changes, retrieving information, and resetting, rebooting, or shutting down managed devices.
 Please refer to the [INSTALLATION](#installation) section for instructions on installing this collection.

-#Juniper.junos roles by Juniper Networks
+## Juniper.junos roles by Juniper Networks

 Ansible galaxy is upgrading to collections and plans to deprecate roles in future.
-The master branch will now have Juniper.junos_collection support.
+The master branch will now have Juniper.junos collection support.
 Juniper.junos roles have been moved to roles branch.
-Roles will be supported for now.
 For more information for roles, check: https://github.com/Juniper/ansible-junos-stdlib/tree/roles